-Net zero emissions means that the net amount of greenhouse gases (GHGs) released into the atmosphere is equal to the net amount of greenhouse gases removed from the atmosphere.
+Net zero emissions mean that the net amount of greenhouse gases (GHGs) released into the atmosphere is equal to the net amount of greenhouse gases removed from the atmosphere.
 This can be done through a variety of methods, such as reducing emissions, capturing and storing carbon dioxide, and increasing forest cover.

 Reducing emissions is the most common way to achieve net zero emissions.
 This can be done through measures such as energy efficiency, renewable energy, and low-carbon transportation.
-By reducing the amount of greenhouse gases emitted into the atmosphere, we can slowly but surely bring ourselves closer to net zero emissions.
+By reducing the number of greenhouse gases emitted into the atmosphere, we can slowly but surely bring ourselves closer to net zero emissions.

 Why is Net Zero Emissions Important?